Variational closures for composite homogenised fluid flows: Deterministic homogenisation of flow maps

-Therefore, even the lifted system does not immediately satisfy the assumptions of the finite-dimensional deterministic homogenisation literature \cite{melbourne2011note, melbourne2015correction, 10.1214/14-AOP979, kelly2017deterministic}.
-As will be explained in Section \ref{sec:otherapproach}, a similar decomposition of the Lagrange-to-Euler map \eqref{eq:CoMdef} and multi-scale assumption was studied in \cite{CGH2017}, and the same issue arises.
-This subtlety also occurs in \cite{CGH2017}, and thus a small gap remains to complete the argument (see Section \ref{sec:otherapproach}).
-It is worth mentioning that our case is slightly more complicated due to the $\varepsilon$ dependence on $\ob{u}^{\varepsilon}$ (see Remark \ref{rem:why_gbar_is_random} for the reason).
-The key to overcoming this difficulty is to first establish that $\Xi^{\varepsilon}\rightarrow_{\bbP}\Xi$ in $C^\alpha([0,T] ; \operatorname{Diff}_{C^{n}}(\bbT^d))$ as $\varepsilon\rightarrow 0$ for $\alpha<1/2$.
+Thus, the lifted system does not immediately satisfy the assumptions of the finite-dimensional deterministic homogenisation literature \cite{melbourne2011note, melbourne2015correction, 10.1214/14-AOP979, kelly2017deterministic} required to pass to the limit as $\varepsilon\downarrow 0$.
+In \cite{CGH2017}, the authors consider a similar multi-scale decomposition of the Lagrange-to-Euler map \eqref{eq:CoMdef}.
+The authors also wish to pass to the limit using deterministic homogenisation theory.
+However, the same aforementioned issue arises, nevertheless, they apply the standard deterministic homogenisation theory.
+Thus, in \cite{CGH2017}, a gap remains to pass to the limit.
+Our approach can be taken to close this gap, and we explain this in Section \ref{sec:otherapproach}.
+The key to overcoming this difficulty is to first establish $\Xi^{\varepsilon}\rightarrow_{\bbP}\Xi$ in $C^\alpha([0,T] ; \operatorname{Diff}_{C^{n}}(\bbT^d))$ as $\varepsilon\downarrow 0$ for $\alpha<1/2$.
+It is worth mentioning that our case is slightly more complicated due to the $\varepsilon$-dependence on $\bar{u}^{\varepsilon}$ (see Remark \ref{rem:why_gbar_is_random} for the reason).

-As originally discovered in \cite{kelly2017deterministic}, and elaborated in \cite{10.1214/21-AIHP1202, 10.1214/21-AIHP1203, chevyrev2019multiscale}, it is convenient to recast the homogenisation problem as an application of the stability of a rough differential equations (RDEs) with respect to its driving path and a weak invariance principle.
+As originally discovered in \cite{kelly2017deterministic}, and elaborated in \cite{10.1214/21-AIHP1202, 10.1214/21-AIHP1203, chevyrev2019multiscale}, it is convenient to recast the homogenisation problem as an application of the stability results of rough differential equations (RDEs) with respect to its driving path and a weak invariance principle.
 To do this, we define the canonically lifted rough path $\bB^{\varepsilon}=(B^{\varepsilon}, \bbB^{\varepsilon}) \in \clC_g^{\alpha}([0,T]; \mathbb{R}^K)$ (see Definition \ref{defRP}) by

 Then \eqref{eq:Xi_eps} can be recast as a flow of rough diffeomorphisms (see Definition \ref{eq:rde}) given by